joszamama/xatkit-spl/README.md

 ### Using the Tool

 Now, you can provide a valid Feature Model in UVL format, and a JSON file with information about the features in the model.
-You can take a look of the examples we provide in
+You can take a look of the examples we provide in the bots/ExampleBot directory.

 ### Deploying a Chatbot